My best friend has cancer: here are six ways to help

 “I have been diagnosed with ovarian cancer.
 It is stage 4.”

 At that moment, I decided to gather my strength and do whatever I could to help her respond to her diagnosis of ovarian cancer, for better or worse.
-Then and there, I promised myself that this would be about her, not me, even though I was terrified of losing my best friend to cancer.
+Then and there, I promised myself this would be about her, not me, even though I was terrified of losing my best friend to cancer.

 If you ever are faced with your best friend having a life-changing cancer diagnosis, I hope you can find my experience in supporting my best friend dying of cancer helpful at this time.